CHAVI-India/draw-client-2.0/README.md

 ## Adding Users

 Once the groups are created, then the users can be added to the roles based on your requirements.
 The process to add the user for an administrative user is as follows:
+ Better validation of DICOM tags by ensuring that the value representation is taken into account.
 1. Go to the admin interface and click on the Users link under Authentication and Authorization.
 2. Click on the Add user button to create a new user.
 3. Fill in the required fields and select the group that you want to assign to the user.